 (b) Client is a duly organized and validly existing corporation, limited liability company or other entity, and has the full right to enter into these Terms and to perform its obligations as stated herein; and

-(c) The execution, delivery, and performance of these Terms does not violate any provisions of its governing documents, any other contract to which Client or its assets is bound, or any laws or regulations applicable to Client’s business.
+(c) The acceptance and performance of these Terms does not violate any provisions of its governing documents, any other contract to which Client or its assets is bound, or any laws or regulations applicable to Client’s business.

 All warranties provided in these Terms are in lieu of all other warranties.
 Except as expressly set forth in these Terms, each party makes no warranties, express, implied, or statutory and specifically disclaims any warranty of merchantability or fitness for a particular purpose.

 12.1 Governing law.